How to install Android Studio and set up on Windows Machine

 Android_Home Environmental variables path to SDK Location should be set and include bin folder path in Path variable.

-Step vi: Launch AVD Manager (Virtual Device): With help of AVD Manager, we can create a virtual emulator as per desired specifications.
+Launch AVD Manager (Virtual Device): With help of AVD Manager, we can create a virtual emulator as per desired specifications and details

 Now click on Create Virtual Device

-Step vii: Choose Hardware: Once AVD Manager launches the Select Hardware window will pop up.
+Choose Hardware: Once AVD Manager launches, the Select Hardware window will pop up.
 You may choose desired Hardware from this window.

-Wait till download is complete.
-Once download is complete then click on Next and complete the set up.
+Wait till the download is complete.
+Once the download is complete then click on Next and complete the setup.

-Step viii: Choose Android Operating System Version: Once after completion of SDK installation and a new window will open where you can choose Android Operating System.
+Choose Android Operating System Version: Once after completion of SDK installation a new window will open where you can choose Android Operating System.

-Step x: Launch emulator now: Go to AVD Manager and you will find the virtual devices which are set up in previous steps.
-You can click on Action Launch button.
+Launch emulator now: Go to AVD Manager and you will find the virtual devices which are set up in previous steps.
+You can click on the Action Launch button.

-Step xi: Open Emulator and see whether it is working or not.
+Because you can open Emulator you can see whether it is working or not.

-Step xii: Emulator can be launched by command line as well.
-Refer below command:
+You can launch Emulator by command line as well for this, refer below command:

 emulator -add emulator-5554